feddelegrand7/mini007/README.md

 )

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
 #> Sure!
-Did you know that date palms can live for over 100 years and produce
+Here’s a fun fact: Dates have been enjoyed by humans for over 6,000
-#> fruit for more than 60 years?
-That's a long-lasting source of sweet treats!
+#> years, making them one of the oldest cultivated fruits in the world!
 agent$invoke("And one more.")
 #> Absolutely!
-Fun fact: Dates are one of the oldest cultivated fruits, with
+Dates are so sweet that they can contain up to 80% natural sugar,
-#> evidence of date farming dating back over 5,000 years in the Middle East!
+#> making them a great natural energy booster!

 # Clear all messages except the system prompt
 agent$reset_conversation_history()